CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 ## Out of Scope
 The below items are not necessary to accomplish the main task of mapping code-to-condition but are instead enhancements to the core functionality that will have their own work effort.

 1.)
-Utility to check sender test compendiums against current mapping table<br>
-2.)
-Utility to automatically update tables from Value Set Authority Center API (https://www.nlm.nih.gov/vsac/support/usingvsac/vsacfhirapi.html) <br>
-3.)
 Mechanism to automate which conditions each state considers reportable.

 ## Design